Stinky-c/curse-api/README.md

 ### Quickstart

 Requires an api from CF to use the API.
 You can get one [here](https://docs.curseforge.com/#authentication).
+This example runs through most of the basics

 ```python
 from curse_api import CurseAPI